 5. High Intensity Interval Training for Speed and Endurance

-HIIT is all about speed and exerting every ounce of energy at your disposal for short burst of time, or intervals followed by short intervals to catch your breath and start over.
+HIIT is the most effective exercise you will ever need.
+HIIT is all about speed and exerting every ounce of energy at your disposal for very short bursts of time followed by short intervals to catch your breath and start over.

 That rest interval should not be more than 60 seconds, and the entire session shouldn’t be over 15 minutes to get the most out of them.

-It doesn’t matter why you love running, going a little faster — a little farther — will make you feel even better about your runs.
+It doesn’t matter why you love running, going a little faster — a little farther — will make you feel even better than before.